1Which of the following is NOT one of the '4 P\'s' of the Software Project Management Spectrum?

 C.Process

-Explanation:The 4 P's of management are People, Product, Process, and Project.
-Programming is a technical activity within the process, not a management quadrant.
+Explanation:The 4 P's of Software Project Management are People, Product, Process, and Project.
+Performance is a metric, not one of the foundational P's.

 Incorrect!
 Try again.